MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

 ## Managed Google Play web links

 Managed Google Play web links are installable and manageable just like other Android apps.
 When installed on a device, they will appear in the user's app list alongside the other apps they have installed.
-When tapped, they will launch in the device's browser.
+When selected, they will launch in the device's browser.

+> [!NOTE]
+> Web links pushed down from Managed Google Play will not open in the corporate context of Microsoft Edge if you have configured your Intune application protection policy setting **Receive data from other apps** to be **Policy managed apps**.
+When a web link is pushed down through Managed Google Play, it’s not recognized as a MAM-managed app, which is why Microsoft Edge will open in the personal context or InPrivate mode if the user is not signed in with a personal account.
+For related information, see [Android app protection policy settings in Microsoft Intune](../apps/app-protection-policy-settings-android.md).

 Web links will open with Microsoft Edge or any other browser app you choose to deploy.
 Be sure to deploy at least one browser app to devices in order for web links to be able to open properly.
 However, all of the **Display** options available for web links (full screen, standalone, and minimal UI) will only work with the Chrome browser.

+To create a Managed Google Play web link:

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Apps** > **All apps** > **Add**.